 Ladakh is a stunning destination in every possible way.
 An epitome of nature’s beauty, traveling to Ladakh during a festive time is the cherry on the top, as that period is a terrific opportunity to explore this destination and know about its refined nuances.

 And one such festival of Ladakh which comes across as a contributing factor for knowing Ladakh is Galdan Namchot.
 It is a festival where colorful dramas are performed by the monks honoring Je Tsongkhapa, along with many other activities.

 It is said that Je Tsongkhapa was born in Amdo, Tibet sometime in 1357.
 Owing to his wisdom, he was considered one of the most revered men of his time.
-He also taught Tibetian Buddhism to people and also was responsible for the formation of the Gelug school of Tibetian Buddhism.
+He also taught Tibetan Buddhism to people and also was responsible for the formation of the Gelug school of Tibetan Buddhism.